-Once Red has determined that Blue is on the same Layer 2 network, Red must find out what Blue's MAC address is.
+After Red has determined that Blue is on the same Layer 2 network, Red must find out what Blue's MAC address is.
 First, Red checks its own ARP cache for a MAC address entry matching the IP address of 1.1.1.2.
 If Red does not have a static entry or an entry cached from a previous conversation with Blue, then it must broadcast an ARP request frame on the network asking Blue to respond and provide its MAC address.
-Red must broadcast this ARP request because without knowing Blue's unique MAC address, it has no way of sending a frame directly (unicast) to Blue.
+Red must broadcast this ARP request because, without knowing Blue's unique MAC address, it has no way of sending a frame directly (unicast) to Blue.

-b) Blue transmits a unicast ARP reply to Red, providing its MAC address.
+4-3-3-1-1-2b) Blue transmits a unicast ARP reply to Red, providing its MAC address.

-Blue sees the ARP request (the frame is received on both the Primary and Non-Primary teamed ports because the frame is broadcasted onto the network.
-However, the team discards all non-heartbeat frames incoming on Non-Primary ports), and responds with a unicast ARP reply to Red.
+Blue sees the ARP request (the frame is received on both the primary and non-primary teamed ports because the frame is broadcasted onto the network.
+However, the team discards all non-heartbeat frames incoming on nonprimary ports), and responds with a unicast ARP reply to Red.

-In Blue's ARP reply, Blue provides the MAC address of its teaming driver, which is the same as the current Primary port's MAC address (B) (refer to "HP teaming and Layer 2 versus Layer 3 addresses").
+In Blue's ARP reply, Blue provides the MAC address of its teaming driver, which is the same as the current primary port's MAC address (B) (see "HP teaming and Layer 2 versus Layer 3 addresses").
 Blue also takes note of Red's MAC address (A) and IP address (1.1.1.1) and enters them into its ARP cache.
 Red receives the reply and enters the MAC address (B) and the IP address of Blue (1.1.1.2) into its own ARP cache.

-c) Red transmits a unicast PING request to Blue using Blue's destination MAC address.
+4-3-3-1-1-3c) Red transmits a unicast PING request to Blue using Blue's destination MAC address.

 Red can now create a PING request frame using Blue's MAC address (B).
 Red sends the PING request to Blue.
-Blue receives the frame on its Primary port (B) and notices that a station with an IP address of 1.1.1.1 is asking for it to respond.
+Blue receives the frame on its primary port (B) and notices that a station with an IP address of 1.1.1.1 is asking for it to respond.

-d) Blue transmits a broadcast ARP request asking for Red's MAC address.
+4-3-3-1-1-4d) Blue transmits a broadcast ARP request asking for Red's MAC address.